 2) The box of mediocrity

 We live in a world of digital evangelists and gurus as supreme authorities.
-Down there are so many rockstars, wizards, jedis, ninjas.
+Right beside so many rockstars, wizards, jedis, ninjas.
 You know what’s funny about this?
 It’s that all of these titles are clichés.
 Interestingly enough, clichés are trapping all of us into a box.
 Don’t we all want to think outside the box?
-Well, let’s stop locking up our language into worn-out phrases, our thoughts into stereotypes!
+Well, let’s stop locking up our language into worn-out phrases and our thoughts into stereotypes!

 Our consumers are people, not robots.
 They’ll soon get tired of our uniformity.
 They’ll stop buying into this thing.
 They haven’t forgotten how to think for themselves.